Posted by Shubham Tiwari

 Lately, I have been asked so many times about the difference between content and inbound marketing.
-Are they both same?
+Are they both the same?
 Is one better than another?
 Are they both dependent?
-Well, before we discuss about the link or the difference between inbound and content marketing, let us go through its terminology first.
+Well, before we discuss the link or the difference between inbound and content marketing, let us go through its terminology first.

-Content marketing is the technique to create original content or to share existing content with the relevant customers.
+Content marketing is the technique to create original content or to share existing content with relevant customers.
 The content may appear in any form of video, webinars, email, articles, presentations, infographics, and much more.

-The purpose of producing quality content is to attract and acquire clearly defined audience.
+The purpose of producing quality content is to attract and acquire a clearly defined audience.
 Inbound marketing agencies use tactics like blogging, landing pages, guest blogging, content downloads, etc., to promote their content.

 Once they are on your website, offer them relevant services like eBooks, whitepaper, etc., and they must provide their information on a form to avail free services, which helps drive profitable customer action.